 - Advanced knowledge of the concepts of health measurement, clinical economics, and clinical decision making, as applied to epidemiologic research.

 - In-depth knowledge of a specialized area or health problem that will be addressed by the dissertation.

-The PhD in Epidemiology typically requires the equivalent of six semesters of coursework plus additional semesters devoted to dissertation research.
+The PhD in Epidemiology typically requires the equivalent of four semesters of coursework plus additional semesters devoted to dissertation research.
 This can be accomplished in the equivalent of four to five years of full-time study, although depending on the student's research program, as many as six or even seven years may be needed to complete the program.

 Coordinator, Graduate Group in Epidemiology and Biostatistics